Modern Gay Rights and WWI

 Image

 Two black and white portrait photos.
-One is of a round-faced white man.
-The other is a fat Black woman wearing a flapper dress and accessories.
+One is of a round-faced, solemn white man.
+The other is a larger Black woman wearing a flapper dress and accessories, smiling at the viewer.

 In these video clips, historian Dr. Caroline Radesky discusses the role that the First World War played in influencing modern gay rights.
 She starts by introducing Henry Gerber, who founded the first gay rights organization in the US in the interwar period, and tracks the evolution of (mostly) gay men who may have enlisted in the First World War as a form of suicide only to discover others like themselves, in addition to friendships, lovers, a thriving gay subculture in Europe, and a desire to create a place for themselves in American society.
 These soldiers returned to find discrimination, entrapment, and even arrest, but still went on to influence postwar change-makers and the modern gay rights movement.